codectified/mindroots/public/mindroots/getting-started.md

 # Getting Started with Graphs

-**MindRoots** is a graphical ontological database and dictionary application that allows users to explore the process of language, the manipu
+MindRoots is a graphical ontological database and dictionary application that allows users to explore the process of language.
 ---

-## The Basics of Graphs
+## Why Graphs?

 A unique feature of this tool is its use of a graph database to organize and represent language.
 Graphs databases differ from traditional databases in that they more directly mirror natural structures, especially those involving many relationships and “end-to-end” connections, like a tree or a nervous system or an electron cloud.